AI is Not Magic. It's a Very Fast Intern.

 Expand

-We aren’t interested in AI that writes bad poetry or generates weird images of cats in spacesuits.
-We are interested in AI that creates leverage.
+We’re not interested in AI that writes bad poetry or renders weird cats in spacesuits.
+We’re interested in AI that creates an advantage, full stop.

-But to get leverage, you first have to understand what this technology actually is (and what it definitely isn’t).
+To get that kind of efficiency, you first have to understand what this technology actually is.
+And, just as important, what it definitely isn’t.

 The “Infinite Intern” Theory

-The biggest mistake business owners make is thinking of AI as a “Digital Brain.”
-It isn’t.
+The biggest mistake owners make is picturing AI as a digital brain.
+It isn’t one.
 It doesn’t “know” things.
-It doesn’t have “truth.”
+It has no concept of “true.”

 Where AI Hurts Business (The Hype Trap)

-Before we talk about how we use AI, let’s talk about how not to use it.
+Before we get into how we actually use AI, a word on how not to.

 2. The Data Privacy Nightmare

-When you paste your company’s proprietary financial data into a public chatbot, you have potentially just trained that chatbot on your secrets.
-The Risk: Without a custom, private environment, you are leaking IP.
+Paste proprietary financial data into a public chatbot and you may have just trained that chatbot on your secrets.

 3. The “Generic Goo”

-If you use AI to write all your marketing emails, you sound like everyone else.
-AI is the average of the internet.
-If you want to be remarkable, “average” is the enemy.
+Use AI to write every marketing email and you start sounding exactly like everyone else.
+AI is, by design, the average of the internet.
+If you want to be remarkable, average is the enemy.

 Where AI Helps: The Ryse Approach